0nyr/qt_autoconnect/README.md

 * [X] Add alternative -h for --help command
 * [X] Add a --credits, -c command to display the credits.
 * [X] Fix flag and command execution pipeline.
+* [X] Add a license file and copy it inside debian/
 * [ ] Fix cron job desintallation by debian.
 Cron file in`/etc/cron.d` not properly removed.
 However it seems it shouldn't be removed by hand/script... ?
 * [ ] Add a`man` page.
 * [ ] Create a PPA.